Standard C++ Modules

 $ clang++ -std=c++20 main.cpp -fimplicit-modules -fimplicit-module-maps

-Then immediately leads to the question: why don’t we implement header units through Clang header modules?
+This raises the question: why are header units not implemented through Clang modules?

-The main reason for this is that Clang modules have more semantics like hierarchy or wrapping multiple headers together as a big module.
-However, these things are not part of Standard C++ Header units, and we want to avoid the impression that these additional semantics get interpreted as Standard C++ behavior.
+This is primarily because Clang modules have more hierarchical semantics when wrapping multiple headers together as one module, which is not supported by Standard C++ Header units.
+We want to avoid the impression that these additional semantics get interpreted as Standard C++ behavior.

 Another reason is that there are proposals to introduce module mappers to the C++ standard (for example, https://wg21.link/p1184r2).
-If we decide to reuse Clang’s modulemap, we may get in trouble once we need to introduce another module mapper.
+Reusing Clang’s modulemap may be more difficult if we need to introduce another module mapper.

-Prior to modules, all the translation units can be compiled parallelly.
-But it is not true for the module units.
-The presence of module units requires us to compile the translation units in a (topological) order.
+Without use of modules, all the translation units in a project can be compiled in parallel.
+However, the presence of module units requires compiling the translation units in a topological order.

-We need a compilation database to use clang-scan-deps.
-See JSON Compilation Database Format Specification for example.
-Note that the output entry is necessary for clang-scan-deps to scan P1689 format.
-Here is an example:
+A compilation database is needed when using clang-scan-deps.
+See JSON Compilation Database Format Specification for more information about compilation databases.
+Note that the output JSON attribute is necessary for clang-scan-deps to scan using the P1689 format.
+For example:

 //--- M.cppm